rjrodger/gubu/README.md

 Gubu makes a best-effort to support TypeScript types.
 The intersection of the type of the schema and the type of the value is used as the return type.
-This almost always does what you want, especially with optional default values (from which types will be infered).
+This almost always does what you want, especially with optional default values (from which types will be inferred).

 The [GubuShape](#gubushape-function) function also contains a property function `valid` with form: